MakeSchool-Tutorials/Tank-Unity-VR/P07-Tank-Game/content.md

 Congratulations!
 You did it!

+> [challenge]
-If you'd like more challenges to test your newfound skills, you may enjoy trying any of the following:
+> If you'd like more challenges to test your newfound skills, you may enjoy trying any of the following:
+>
 - Implementing health that, when depleted, makes a tank respawn at its start position.
 - Adding more effects and sounds!
 - Improving the enemy AI.